JohnPetersen/Seeker_Hats/README.md

 - Sector: Utility class for calculating which sector the other hat is in.

 #### Simulator
-Processing was used to simulate a second hat during developments.
+Processing was used to simulate a second hat during development.
 This enabled the verification of the communications and algorithm implementations.
+The simulator can be found in [this repository](https://github.com/JohnPetersen/Seeker_Hat_Simulator).

 ![Simulator Screenshot](https://raw.githubusercontent.com/JohnPetersen/Seeker_Hats/master/docs/img/simulator.png)